How to snap windows side by side and split screen on Windows 10

 Click or tap on an app to snap it to the left side of the screen

-To exit Snap Assist without snapping a second app window, press the Esc key (or click or tap anywhere else on the screen).
-The snapped app window stays in place, and the other windows return to their initial position.
+If you want to exit Snap Assist without snapping a second window, press the Esc key (or click/tap anywhere else on the screen).
+The snapped window stays in place, and the others return to their initial position.
 Use the mouse or the keyboard shortcut corresponding to the free half of your screen if you want to snap a second window manually later on.

-NOTE: You can easily resize the two side-by-side windows by clicking (or tapping on a touch screen, but it takes a few tries) on the dark divider line between them and dragging it to either side of the screen.
-Since they are snapped together, the windows resize simultaneously.
+Note that you can easily resize the two side-by-side windows by clicking (or tapping on a touch screen, but it takes a few tries) on the dark divider line between them and dragging it to either side of the screen.
+Hovering your cursor over the edge between the app windows highlights the divider line and makes it easier to click.
+Since the windows are snapped together, they resize simultaneously.

 Drag the divider line to resize the windows